-The Welding program is designed to prepare veterans, transitioning service members, and other students to become well-rounded advanced level Welders with upward mobility potential.
+The Welding program is designed to prepare veterans, transitioning service members, and other students to become well-rounded intermediate level Welders with upward mobility potential.
 The curriculum is a combination of safety and extensive hands-on training.
 The duration of the training is 640 hours within a 16 week accelerated schedule.
 The complete program includes introduction to GTAW, safety and health of welders, installation setup and maintenance of GTAW equipment.
 College credit is not awarded for this program, rather it is designed as a program of study culminating in industry recognized advanced manufacturing credentials which test the retention and application of the skills needed for a career in welding.
-Maximum enrollment per semester is 18 students.
+Maximum enrollment per semester is 14 students.
+The teacher student ratio is 1:14.